 Interestingly, it also seems that the growth of P2P lending is not limited to several large markets but is broadly distributed, with some smaller markets quickly catching up.
 The fastest-growing markets (comparing 2022 and 2021) include Denmark (+214% year-on-year), Ireland (+125%), and the Netherlands (+120%).
 At the same time, however, we’ve noted significant declines in several big EU countries such as Germany (-32%) and Poland (-19%).
 We wrote about the underperformance of the Polish P2P lending sector back in January 2021.

 As the database becomes more diverse, our statistics will become more representative to be able to make more rigid cross-country comparisons.
-Stay tuned for more insights, and don’t forget to check out our new investment guides!
+Stay tuned for more insights, and don’t forget to check out our new investment educational content!